4 Hours | 4 CEs

 The U.S. incarcerates a disproportionate number of Black, Indigenous, and Hispanic individuals, and those with behavioral health needs, including substance use, mental health, and trauma-related disorders.
 Jails and prisons have a constitutional duty to provide healthcare to incarcerated individuals.
 However, inadequate mental health care is common in correctional institutions around the country.
 Poor mental health care contributes to negative outcomes in jails and prisons.

 Suicide is the leading cause of death in jails around the country, and drug overdoses have significantly increased in correctional institutions.
 It is no surprise that many jails and prisons in the country are under some sort of civil litigation.
 Adequate mental health interventions are essential to prevent suicide and violence, mitigate stress, and overall increase the chances of rehabilitation and recovery.
-This training will provide an overview of best practices in core areas of mental health practice, including booking, screening, and assessment; treatment interventions/levels of care; suicide prevention; death/sentinel event reviews; overdose prevention; and assessment of people in restrictive housing.
+This program provides an overview of best practices in core areas of mental health practice, including booking, screening, and assessment; treatment interventions/levels of care; suicide prevention; death/sentinel event reviews; overdose prevention; and assessment of people in restrictive housing.

 Program Outline: